ProAccess/MakeMyHOAok/HOA Cert Program.md

     1. Topics covered under Nonprofit Mutual Benefit Corporations, contained in Part 3 of Division 2 of Title 1 of the Corporations Code.

-    1. Risk management, including, but not limited to, the business judgment rule, reserves maintenance,liability principles and insurance coverage.
+    2. Risk management, including, but not limited to, the business judgment rule, structural inspections, reserves studies and reserves funding,liability principles and insurance coverage.

-    1. Personnel issues, including, but not limited to, general matters related to independent contractor or employee status, the laws on harassment, the Unruh Civil Rights Act, the California Fair Employment and Housing Act, and the Americans with Disabilities Act.
+    3. Personnel issues, including, but not limited to, general matters related to independent contractor or employee status, the laws on harassment, the Unruh Civil Rights Act, the California Fair Employment and Housing Act, and the Americans with Disabilities Act.

-    1. Business affairs of associations and common interest developments, including, but not limited to, necessary compliance with federal, state, and local law.
+    4. Business affairs of associations and common interest developments, including, but not limited to, necessary compliance with federal, state, and local law.

-    1. Basic understanding of governing documents, codes, and regulations relating to the activities and affairs of associations and common interest developments.
+    5. Basic understanding of governing documents, codes, and regulations relating to the activities and affairs of associations and common interest developments.

 (b) Instruction in general common interest development governance including, but not limited to, the following: